-We certify water efficient products and services across Australia, Europe and North America.
+We certify water efficient products and services across Australia.
 Approved products and services are licensed to use the Smart WaterMark logo on packaging, point of sale information, website and marketing materials.
 The Independent Expert Panel has been set up to independently assess the applications of products and services wanting to receive Smart WaterMark accreditation.
 It comprises seven members and an independent chair representing international expertise.
 If you are thinking about applying it might be helpful to the frequently asked questions.

 *Fees above are subject to GST.

 The panel meets three times a year to consider applications against the following criteria:

 That the primary purpose of the product or service is directly related to reducing actual water use and/or using water more efficiently, where there is a direct correlation between the use of the product and water savings.

 That the appropriate use of the product or service is consistent with supplied instructions and other documentation.

 That the product or service is of high quality and meets industry standards, and customer and community expectations, in relation to water use.

 That the product or service, while satisfying the above three criteria, is environmentally sustainable, and despite claimed water savings will not adversely affect the environment in other areas.

 Smart Approved WaterMark accepts applications that fit into the following categories:Watering

 Sprinklers, trigger nozzles, irrigation controllers, sensors and systems, water measures and dripperlines.
 As well as bushfire watering systems and wicking beds.